MichaelSchneeberger/rxbp/README.md

 ## Run a *Flowable*

 A *Flowable* is executed by calling the `rxbp.run()` function.
-This call blocks program execution until the *Flowable* terminates (either by completing or erroring) and returns a list of the emitted elements.
+This call blocks program execution until the *Flowable* terminates (either by completing or erroring) and returns a list of the emitted items.
 Typically, `rxbp.run()` is intended to be the final step in a program: first, the dataflow is defined by constructing a *Flowable*; then, the program is executed by invoking `run()`.
 In contrast, functional programming languages eliminate the need for an explicit `run()` call—execution is handled automatically by the compiler or runtime.
 In such cases, the programmer simply defines the computation, and the system takes care of running it.